Orals VS Injectable Steroids: Pros and Cons

-Therefore, many bodybuilders will not feel the need to take a liver support supplement (such as TUDCA or milk thistle) when merely cycling injectables.
+Therefore, our patients may not utilize a liver support supplement (such as TUDCA or milk thistle) when cycling injectables.

 Better for the Heart

-All steroids are going to increase blood pressure as they are all variants of exogenous testosterone, thus LDL levels will rise and HDL levels will drop.
+All anabolic steroids will increase blood pressure as they are all variants of exogenous testosterone; thus, LDL levels will rise and HDL levels will drop (4).

-However, injectable steroids are considered less damaging to the heart because they don’t stimulate hepatic lipase, an enzyme (previously mentioned) that significantly decreases good cholesterol.
-Consqeuently, injectable steroids may cause less plaque build-up in the arteries.
+However, we find injectable steroids to be less damaging to the heart because they don’t stimulate hepatic lipase, an enzyme (previously mentioned) that significantly decreases good cholesterol.
+Consequently, we see injectable steroids causing less plaque buildup in the arteries.

 Incorrect Injections Could Prove Fatal

 If a user injects into the wrong location, septic shock or nerve damage are possible outcomes.
-These are very serious outcomes, potentially resulting in disability or death.
-Thus, it’s important users know how to inject properly if they are to take oil-based steroids.
+These are very serious mistakes, potentially resulting in disability or death.
+Thus, it’s important that users know how to inject properly if they are to take oil-based steroids.